methodmatters/data_extraction_mi_band_gadgetbridge/README.md

-# Data and code for blog post on extraction of step count data from Mi-Band 5 using GadgetBridge and R
+# Code for blog post on extraction of step count data from Mi-Band 5 using GadgetBridge and R

 The content here accompanies the following blog post: